If you still believe that ISPs aren't interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 A virtual private network is a service that allows you to encrypt your online traffic, change your virtual location, mask your digital identity, and ultimately stop ISP tracking.

-When using a VPN connection, all your Internet traffic is routed via a remote VPN server, which means nobody can analyze your web data and see what you do on the web.
+When using a VPN, all your Internet traffic is routed via a remote VPN server, which means nobody can analyze your data and see what you do on the web.

 In addition, a virtual private network also changes your virtual location by assigning you an IP address different from that of your ISP.